-When beloved restaurant The Mayor packed up to move locations, Lumberjax stepped in to take its place on San Francisco Street.
+When restaurant The Mayor packed up to move locations, Lumberjax stepped in to the old location on San Francisco Street.
 Although it is difficult to find information about the new establishment online, members of the community have already started to form opinions about it.

 Senior Bella Rosales said she recently spent an evening at the new bar.

 “I stumbled upon it about a month ago when we were walking downtown and we happened to pass by,” Rosales said.
 “The letters looked like a groovy, hippy vibe.
 We stopped by just to check it out.”